ALowien/GreatBay_BoxModel/README.md

   2. Click <> Code.
   3. Copy the HTTPS URL for the repository.
   4. Open the terminal shell or git bash.
-  5. Change current working directory to the locationw here you want the cloned directory.
+  5. Change current working directory to the location where you want the cloned directory.
   6. Type "git clone", then paste the URL.
   7. Hit Enter.